ACME-Climate/acme_processflow/source/configuration.rst

 AMWG
 ----

-The AMWG diagnostic suite needs the 'atm' data type, and the 'climo' job type.
+The AMWG diagnostic suite needs the 'atm' data type, and is dependent on the 'climo' job type.

     * run_frequency (list): a comma sepperated list of integers.
 This list will be used to generate the job start/end years.
 For example if you have 50 years of data you could set the run_frequency = 10, 25, 50 and you would get sets from years 1-10, 11-20, 21-30, 31-40, 41-50, then 1-25, 26-50, and finally 1-50.
     * diag_home (string): the path to where on the local file system the amwg code is located.
 All amwg jobs will be executed from this directory.